AanshOjha/Gemini-API-Testing/Readme.md

 * Create a collection in Qdrant.
 * Insert the vectors into this collection.
 * Use the recommended distance metric for querying.

+# Querying PDF with Qdrant and Gemini APIs

 # PDF Querying
 1. Get API Key and URL, load in .env